CLP Amendment: Impact on Notifications to the C&L Inventory

 A significant challenge in the current C&L Inventory system is the frequent occurrence of divergent notifications for the same substance from different manufacturers and importers.

-While some of these divergences are justified by legitimate factors such as varying impurities or physical states, others arise from less substantial reasons: differences in classification data interpretation, disagreements between notifiers or registrants, or simply outdated classification entries that have not been reviewed.
-This can ultimately lead to misleading hazard communications.
+While some of these divergences are justified by legitimate factors such as varying impurities or physical states, others arise from less substantial reasons:

 These inconsistencies have impacted the C&L Inventory's effectiveness as a hazard communication tool.
 The presence of divergent and imprecise classifications not only creates confusion but also increases the risk of misclassification throughout the supply chain.